nothing-impossible/Attiny13-AVR-IR-Receiver-remote-control/README.txt

 using attiny13 is cheap way to have IR wireless remote control to use it in your project.

-*it's importing to connect the output of the ir receiver to the interrupt pin INT0 in attiny13 which is PIN PB1 according to the datasheet
+*it's importing to connect the output of the IR receiver to the interrupt pin INT0 in attiny13 which is PIN PB1 according to the datasheet

 it have 3 principle functions :
 1) the IR_Setup() which step the configuration setting like interrupt and timer.